 I just realized the fact that Broadway's Evil Clone is named Hollywood has two layers.
 First of all, Broadway is in New York, and Hollywood is in L.A.
 However, both are entertainment capitals of the world: Broadway of theater, and Hollywood of film.
 It's a perfect contrast —Dynamic Dragon

 In "The Gathering: Part 2" Puck mentions that he offered Xanatos the choice between any one wish or a lifetime of servitude from Owen Burnett (Puck's human alter ego).
-I never understood his choosing Owen, as fond as he may be of the man there's no way he would ever give up his chance an immortality like that (especially since it was one of his main motivations for much of the series) until I realized that one of his defining characteristics is that he's Dangerously Genre Savvy, he probably knew that no matter what wish he made Puck would probably find a way to screw him over.
+I never understood his choosing Owen, as fond as he may be of the man there's no way he would ever give up his chance an immortality like that (especially since it was one of his main motivations for much of the series) until I realized that one of his defining characteristics is that he's savvy, he probably knew that no matter what wish he made Puck would probably find a way to screw him over.
 This is why he chose Owen, this is what impressed Puck so much as to instill such a sense of loyalty to a measly human (that and Xanatos is never, ever boring).